 - 8352. (a) As soon as appropriate, a county welfare department shall refer families needing services to the local resource and referral program funded pursuant to Article 2 (commencing with Section 8210).
-Resource and referral program staff shall colocate with a county welfare department's case management-offices office for aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, or arrange other means of swift communication with parents and case managers of this aid.
+Resource and referral program staff shall colocate with a county welfare department's case management office for aid under Chapter 2 (commencing with Section 11200) of Part 3 of Division 9 of the Welfare and Institutions Code, or any successor program, or arrange other means of swift communication with parents and case managers of this aid.
 The local resource and referral program shall assist families to establish stable arrangements as soon as possible.
-These arrangements may include licensed and license-exempt care. - (b) The resource and referral agencies in the county shall provide information regarding high-quality early learning and educational support options pursuant to subdivision (b) of Section 8214 to alternative payment programs in the county to offer support services pursuant to Section 8220.5, and if available, provide information on quality rating and improvement systems. - (c) The department shall make informational resources available to both resource and referral and alternative payment programs pursuant to subdivision (e) of Section 8214.
+These arrangements may include licensed and license-exempt care. - (b) Information shall be provided to parents in the county of service at the time the family is determined eligible for services, and at recertification, by one of the following: - (1) An alternative payment program. - (2) A resource and referral program. - 39 (3) A partnership between the alternative payment program and 40 the resource and referral program.